 Above, a bright color is used to give the home a happy cottage look.
 This home exterior design is affordable and easily changeable when the mood strike.
 The natural stone foundation will match any color.
 The vertical board siding gives the home some vertical height, something every manufactured home can use.
 The shutter design is the wow factor for the home, it’s simple but eye-catching.

 Below, is a double wide trimmed in a bold lavender color.
 Trim is just as important as the siding material.
 One of the most lacking features of a standard manufactured home is the eave design.
 Site built homes usually have eaves that are 8-12″ long, or wide but manufactured homes rarely have any kind of overhang.

-Eaves protect the home and adds style.
-Some of the best manufactured home exterior remodels I’ve ever seen involved extending the eaves, but if you can’t extend you can pretend!
+Eaves protect the home and add style.
+Some of the best-manufactured home exterior remodels I’ve ever seen involved extending the eaves, but if you can’t extend you can pretend!
 By trimming the eave in a bold color you are tricking the eye and making the home look like it has a wider eave.

-Adding additional trim around the home itself and the windows gives the home a fresh style that is affordable, and can be easily updated with a new color.
+Adding additional trim around the home itself and the windows give the home a fresh style that is affordable and can be easily updated with a new color.